If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

-This happens when a ticket is created by an agent on behalf of an end user and the first comment is public.
-The first reply target is fulfilled at the ticket creation because the first public comment is submitted by the agent, which is the first reply.
+This happens when an agent creates a ticket on behalf of an end user and the first comment is public.
+The first reply target is fulfilled at ticket creation because the agent submits the first public comment, which is the first reply.

-In the example below, there is no first reply time metric applied, because the ticket was created by an agent.
+In the example below, no first reply time metric applies because the agent created the ticket.

 Ticket created on behalf of customer